 Two phases in learning: The centrifugal outward excursion in the world and the centripetal return to a revised self.

 Learning is about encountering the strange and making it familiar.
 The elliptical swirls and arrows in the model indicate the movement of learning – from self to world and back again.
-It entails a centrifugal moment of stretching beyond oneself to notice some dissonant and strange thing.
+It tracks the relationship between perceiving and conceiving.
+Perception emanates from what is possible for the self to see/experience.
+In this centrifugal moment one stretches just beyond one’s experience to notice something not quite expected.
 One thinks: “Huh?”
-Having thus noticed, the centripetal pull to self asks the learner to take that strange thing and see it in a way that works comfortably enough with what he or she already knows.
+Having thus noticed, a centripetal pull ensues.
+This return to self asks the learner to take that unusual perception and integrate it into a revised conception.
+This involves seeing and understanding it in a way that works comfortably enough with what he/she/they already know(s).
 Making a new connection physiologically and psychologically comes with the felt reward of an “a-ha!”
 Our face lights up and the world within us deepens to accommodate a larger externally accessible world.

 Importantly, moving around the circle of learning requires all of capacity, trust, and meaning.
 That is, noticing and making sense in the terms presented must exist in the realm of the possible for the learner.
-The learner must trust enough in the situation (him or herself and/or those mediating it) to be open to the possibility of something new to know and the possibility of making sense of it.
+The learner must trust enough in the situation (themself and/or those mediating that situation) to be open to the possibility of something new to know and the invitation to make sense of it.
 And the learner must want to do so.
-It needs to matter to the learner to notice what is being pointed out and to care to make sense of it in his or her own terms.
+It needs to matter to the learner to notice what is being pointed out and to care to make sense of it in their own terms.

 Noticing the huh?
 The centrifugal moment.